Summerfield (film): Production

 Cliff Green wrote the script for Peter Weir, but he was busy on The Last Wave (1977) so Ken Hannam was hired instead.

 The budget was raised within three weeks from the Australian Film Commission, Greater Union, the Victorian Film Corporation (who put in $76,500) and private investors.
-These were essentially the same parties who invested in Break of Day (1976).
+They were essentially the same parties who invested in Break of Day (1976).

-Shooting took place at the town of Cowes on Philip Island and around Western Port Bay, Victoria starting 14 February 1977.
+Shooting took place at the town of Cowes on Philip Island and around Western Port Bay, Victoria, starting 14 February 1977.

-Hannam later said in an interview "I don't look back on Summerfield as a happy experience at all."
-He later apologised for statements he made in the interview.
+Hannam later said in an interview, "I don't look back on Summerfield as a happy experience at all", but later apologised to Patricia Lovell for statements he made in the interview.